AdobeDocs/experience-manager-cloud-service.nl-NL/help/sites-cloud/authoring/fundamentals/accessible-content.md

 >[!NOTE]
 >
->Sommige out-of-box componenten, zoals **Carousel** en **Diapresentatie** , bieden geen manier om alternatieve tekstbeschrijvingen aan afbeeldingen toe te voegen.
-Wanneer het uitvoeren van versies van deze voor uw instantie AEM, zal uw ontwikkelingsteam dergelijke componenten moeten vormen om de `alt` attributen te steunen zodat de auteurs het aan de inhoud kunnen toevoegen (zie het Toevoegen van Steun voor Extra Elementen en Attributen van HTML).
+>Sommige standaardcomponenten, zoals **Carrousel** en **Diapresentatie**, bieden geen manier om alternatieve tekstbeschrijvingen aan afbeeldingen toe te voegen.
+Bij het uitvoeren van versies van deze componenten voor uw AEM-exemplaar zal uw ontwikkelingsteam dergelijke componenten moeten configureren om het kenmerk `alt` te ondersteunen zodat auteurs dit aan de content kunnen toevoegen (zie Ondersteuning toevoegen voor aanvullende HTML-elementen en -kenmerken).

 <!--
 >Some out-of-the-box components, such as **Carousel** and **Slideshow** do not provide a means for adding alternate text descriptions to images.
 When implementing versions of these for your AEM instance, your development team will need to configure such components to support the `alt` attribute so that authors can add it to the content (see [Adding Support for Additional HTML Elements and Attributes](/help/sites-administering/rte-accessible-content.md#adding-support-for-additional-html-elements-and-attributes)).
 -->